Miguel Treviño Morales: Imprisonment

 At the time of his arrest, Treviño Morales had pending charges for organized crime involvement, drug trafficking, torture, money laundering, and the illegal use of firearms under Mexican law, among other charges.
 However, he only declared the money and firearms that were confiscated during his arrest.
 Following his arrest, the drug lord was flown to Mexico City and kept at the SEIDO installations, Mexico's organized crime investigatory agency.
 On 19 July 2013, he was transferred to the Federal Social Readaptation Center No. 1 maximum security prison in Almoloya de Juárez, State of Mexico, via helicopter.

 In January 2014, a New York federal district court issued other criminal charges against the drug lord.
 The investigation alleged that Treviño Morales conspired to order killings against rival gangsters of Los Zetas, members of his own criminal organization, and Mexican policemen and personnel of the Mexican Army from September 2004 to July 2013.
 The court, which sought his extradition, also stated that the drug lord conspired to traffic drugs to the U.S.

 On 27 March 2017, Treviño Morales was transferred to a federal prison in Ciudad Juárez, Chihuahua, through a precautionary inmate rotation program.
 He was then imprisoned in Puente Grande, Jalisco, outside of the city of Guadalajara, until 30 June 2020, whereupon he was transferred to the Federal Center for Social Readaptation (Cefereso) 17, located in Buenavista Tomatlán, in Tierra Caliente, Michoacán.

 Extradition to the United States

-On 27 February 2025, Treviño along with 28 other narco figures were extradited to the United States.
+On 27 February 2025, Treviño along with 28 other cartel figures were extradited to the United States.
 His brother Omar would be among those extradited as well.